slurmulon/gooey-spec/IDEAS.md

 Any changes made to entity properties that are relationships/links to other entities will be delegated to those related entity instances.

 An entity's `context` may also be safely modified in mutations.
 Changes to this context will be delegated to all entity instances of that type.
+ - Actually, that might be dumb.
+We might want tointroduce a special action-like construct for delegating events to entity contexts.
+We can call it `broadcast` or something.

 Mutations may not trigger other mutations (actions are for grouping together and orchestrating mutations).